(Femur Fracture; Thigh Bone Fracture; Broken Leg)

 - Swelling and bruising around the area of the break

-- Inability to walk and/or limited range of motion of the knee or hip
+- Inability to walk or stand and/or limited range of motion of the knee or hip

 - Deformity of the injured leg, such as shortening or abnormal twisting